Guerra24/Firefox-UWP-Style/README.md

 ## Install

+Go into your Firefox profile folder and clone the repo:
+`git clone -b <branch> https://github.com/Guerra24/Firefox-UWP-Style.git chrome`

-In your `chrome` folder clone this repo from the branch that targets your version of Firefox:
+Replace `<branch>` with the one that targets your version of Firefox:
 - master > Nightly
 - firefox-58 > Firefox 58, 59, 60 & 61